railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 	There are many advantages in deriving the different types of invoice from the same object.
 Two of the most important are:

-	* In a multi-company environment with inter-company invoicing, a customer invoice in one company becomes a supplier invoice for the other,
+	* In a multi-company environment with intercompany invoicing, a customer invoice in one company becomes a supplier invoice for the other,

 	* This enables you to work and search for all invoices from the same menu.
-If you are looking for an invoicing history, Open ERP provides both supplier and customer invoices in the same list, as well as credit notes.
+If you are looking for an invoicing history, OpenERP provides both supplier and customer invoices in the same list, as well as credit notes.

 .. index::